 It should come as no surprise that unhealthy, sleep-deprived, stressed out, inactive or overweight employees perform worse at work than their healthy peers.
 Reports have shown an inverse relationship between employee stress levels and measures of employee efficiency as well as inverse relationships between employee stress and overall job performance.
+Click here to learn more about stress in the workplace.
 Physical activity has been shown to improve memory and concentration, increase energy levels, and improve brain health over time – reducing the risk of cognitive decline.
-But the benefits go beyond productivity, an employee that feels like the company takes in interest in their health and wellbeing will be more likely to want to perform to the best of their ability and to talk positively about the company outside the office, supporting the organization in winning the talent war.
+But the benefits go beyond productivity, an employee that feels like the company takes in interest in their health and wellbeing is more likely to want to perform to the best of their ability and to talk positively about the company outside the office.

-2) Decreased Incidences of Workplace Accidents & Injury
+2) Poor Employee Health Increases Incidences of Workplace Accidents & Injury

 Studies have demonstrated time and time again that healthier employees are less likely to experience a workplace accident or injury.
 Specifically, some data suggests that smokers are more likely to have a workplace injury1, that diabetics incur five times higher workers' comp costs when injured2, and there is a linear relationship between workers' comp claims and employee BMI3.
 One report suggests that by combining employee chronic health condition management with workplace safety programs, companies see a greater reduction in absenteeism; a greater reduction in workers’ compensation claims volume; and a greater reduction in overall workers’ compensation costs vs. managing employee health and workplace safety separately.